Anne Line Gjersem: 2014–15 season

 In 2014–15, Gjersem competed at her first senior Grand Prix assignments, placing 11th at 2014 Cup of China and 12th at 2014 NHK Trophy.
 In January she became the Norwegian national champion, after placing 2nd in the short program behind her twin sister.
 Gjersem won the silver medal at the 2015 Nordic Championships.
 She placed 17th at the 2015 World Championships, the best result for a Norwegian ladies' skater since the 1940s.

 2015–16 season

 Gjersem started the 2015–16 season by placing 8th at the 2015 Finlandia Trophy.
 She won the bronze medal at the 2015 Denkova-Staviski Cup with a new personal best score.
 She became the Norwegian national champion for the 4th time, again finishing ahead of her twin sister.
 At the 2016 European Championships Gjersem placed 14th in the short program, and 17th in the free program and overall.

 2016–17 season

 Gjersem sustained a shoulder injury in May 2016 and a knee injury in the autumn.
 She returned to competition in January 2017 at the EDU Sport Trophy in Romania, where she was the only senior skater.
 She did not compete at the 2017 Norwegian Championships, but placed 10th at the 2017 Toruń Cup the same weekend.
 She placed 24th at the 2017 Europeans in Ostrava, and 34th at the 2017 Worlds in Helsinki.

+2017–18 season

+Gjersem started the season with a 16th-place finish at the 2017 CS Lombardia Trophy and at the 2017 CS Nebelhorn Trophy.
+She would go on to win the bronze medal at the 2017 Cup of Tyrol and finish 6th at the 2017 Santa Claus Cup.
+At the 2018 European Championships in Moscow, Gjersem would finish 18th.
+Although she competed in the short program at the 2018 Challenge Cup, she withdrew from the event prior to the free skate.
+Gjersem closed the season by finishing 33rd at the 2018 World Championships in Milan.

+She announced her retirement from competitive figure skating in June 2018.